dianshane/myvim/INSTALL.md

 **YOU ARE USING ALL OF THE ABOVE AT YOUR OWN RISK!**

-:warning:**DISCLAMER**: All of the above mentioned software and/or website matterial is not owned by me but by the respectful owner according to the licence under which its published!
+:warning:**DISCLAMER**: All of the above mentioned software and any other kind of used or implied copyrighted matterial is NOT owned by me but by the respectful owner and is subject to the licence under which its published!

-Concerning my code: unless optherwize stated it is usable under the GPL licence as described in the LICENCE file that you downloaded along with the code.
+**Concerning my code**: unless optherwize stated it is usable under the GPL licence as described in the LICENCE file that you downloaded along with the code.

-**BY USING ANY PART OF THIS REPO YOU AGREE TO THESE TERMS**
+**BY USING ANY PART OF THIS REPOSITORY IN ITS CURRENT, PAST OR FUTURE FORM, YOU AGREE TO THESE TERMS**